What are the fees at BlueSkies?

 What is the illness policy at Blueskies?

 BlueSkies teachers take every reasonable precaution to keep illness from spreading from child to child, always seeking the delicate balance between serving the working parents of an individual family and the needs of the entire classroom of children.
-Teachers will not admit sick children (exception for colds, as long as energy level is normal), and children who become ill at school will be sent home.
+Teachers will not admit sick children, and children who become ill at school will be sent home.
 Good hygiene is practiced by the staff, and even the youngest children are taught to wash hands before eating and after toileting.
 Children entering group care are quite susceptible to new viruses in their first 6-12 months of enrollment; after that time they generally stay fairly healthy as the “germ pool” stabilizes.
 Parents whose children are enrolled in group care must have a plan for sick child care.
+See our section on COVID for our pandemic illness policy and procedures.

 What is the composition of the staff at BlueSkies?

-About 40 people work at BlueSkies, 80% full-time, including teachers, administrative, and housekeeping staff.
-Eighteen staff members have been at BlueSkies 5 years or longer…and eight over 20 years.
-Almost a third of the staff holds B.A. or M.A. degrees.
-As in the children’s program, diversity is desired and sought—one-third of the staff speak English as a second language, three quarters of the staff are people of color, two staff members are men, about a quarter of the the staff is over age 55 and a quarter is under the age of 30.
+About 30 people work at BlueSkies, 90% full-time, including teachers, administrative, cooking, and housekeeping staff.
+Fourteen staff members have been at BlueSkies five years or longer… and five over 20 years!
+About 50% of the staff holds B.A. or M.A. degrees.
+As in the children’s program, diversity is desired and sought—one-third of the staff speak English as a second language, three quarters of the staff are people of color, three staff members are men, about a quarter of the the staff is over age 55 and a quarter is under the age of 30.

 What are the qualifications of BlueSkies staff?

 All staff on site at BlueSkies must meet Community Care Licensing regulations, including a fingerprint clearance.
-Staff qualifications range from Program Directors and Head Teachers with B.A. or M.A. degrees to entry-level aides and housekeepers with little education or experience.
+Staff qualifications range from Program Directors and Head Teachers with B.A. or M.A. degrees, to entry-level aides and housekeepers with little education or experience.
 All classrooms are staffed with a Head Teacher and Teacher (minimum 12 college units in Early Childhood Education); the Infant and Toddler classrooms with very low child-teacher ratios include additional Teachers and/or aides.
-All teaching staff participates in weekly staff meetings, semiannual staff in-service days, and ongoing professional growth activities.
+All teaching staff participate in weekly staff meetings, staff in-service days four times a year, and ongoing professional growth activities.

 What is turnover like among the teaching staff?

 On average, about 20% of the teaching staff changes each year; this compares to a national average of 40%.
 Turnover has been as low as 8% and as high as 32%, and is strongly tied to the local unemployment rates – when employment opportunities are rampant, there is higher turnover.
-BlueSkies teachers’ wages are consistent with the average in Alameda County nonprofit childcare centers, and they also receive medical benefits and paid vacation/sick leave.
-Most childcare teachers can find other fields of employment that pay more for easier work, however, particularly those with B.A. degrees.
+BlueSkies teachers’ wages are consistent with the average in Alameda County nonprofit childcare centers, and they also receive medical benefits and paid vacation/sick leave in addition to professional development opportunities.
+Most childcare teachers can find other fields of employment that pay more for easier work, however, and particularly those with B.A. degrees.

 Does BlueSkies for Children provide any meals?